You Are Salt and Light: Why the Resurrection Still Matters

 What has Christianity done for the world?

 More than any other worldview in history.
 The modern calendar is organized around the birth of Jesus (BC / AD).
-The founding idea of Western human rights - that every person is created equal and endowed by the Creator with inalienable rights - is a direct inheritance from the biblical teaching that humans are made in the image of God (Genesis 1:27).
+The founding idea of Western human rights - that every person is created equal and endowed by the Creator with inalienable rights - is a direct inheritance from the biblical teaching that humans are made in the image of God (Genesis 1:26-28).
 The Red Cross was founded by a devout Christian in 1859.
-The abolition of slavery in Britain and America was led by committed Christians like William Wilberforce, John Wesley, and the Quaker and evangelical abolitionists.
-Modern science, modern medicine, public education, civil rights movements, anti-trafficking work, and much of the Western artistic canon - from Handel and Bach to Michelangelo and Rembrandt to Tolkien's Lord of the Rings - all trace their deepest roots to Christian conviction about the dignity and worth of human beings.
+The abolition of slavery in Britain and America was led by committed Christians like William Wilberforce, John Wesley, and William Pitt.
+Modern science traces its roots to Protestant Europe after the Reformation, where early scientists believed that a rational God had made a rational universe, operating by natural laws that required a Lawgiver.
+Modern medicine, public education, the American civil rights movement under Dr. Martin Luther King, Jr., and ongoing anti-trafficking and pro-life work all trace their deepest roots to Christian conviction about the dignity and worth of human beings.
+The Western artistic canon - from Handel and Bach to Michelangelo, Rembrandt, Rafael, and Tolkien's Lord of the Rings - all reflect the same influence.

 Is Christianity still culturally relevant today?